marraknas/aclo-webapp/README.md

 - bcryptjs - for hashing passwords stored in the website,
 - cors - to connect FE and BE because FE and BE are hosted on diff domains,
 - nodemon - dev tool that restarts server whenever we save changes instead of manually restarting everytime
+- multer - handling file uploads and stores them in memory
+- cloudinary - help communicate with cloudinary API
+- streamifier - convert chunks of data into streams

 To run FE, cd into the frontend folder and run `npm run dev` To run BE, cd into the backend folder and run `npm run dev`